theMK2k/Media-Hoarder/DONE.md

 - [x] "long click" checkbox filter isolation
 - [x] Fix: Crash/White Screen on startup when malformed i18n file is present
 - [x] "Add to list" takes considerable time to finally show the list entry in the movie's entry
-- [x] App: filter item isolation (click a filter item where all other items are true: set all items false but the clicked one)
+- [x] App: filter item isolation (click a filter item where all other items are true: Select All items false but the clicked one)
 - [x] Search Data Dialog: do in-client sort by numMovies
 - [x] Search Data Dialog: use "*" as placeholder
 - [x] "load animate" only the filter that is currently loading